NitheshChandher/dl4mt/lab00.md

 \end{bmatrix}
 $$

-Reshape the 2x4 matrix $M$ to a 2x2x2 [Tensor](https://towardsdatascience.com/what-is-a-tensor-in-deep-learning-6dedd95d6507) and print your output.
+Reshape the 2x4 matrix $$M$$ to a 2x2x2 [Tensor](https://towardsdatascience.com/what-is-a-tensor-in-deep-learning-6dedd95d6507) and print your output.
 How does this 3 dimensional Tensor look like?
 Copy your output [here](https://array-3d-viz.vercel.app/) to visualize it.
 How about Tensors with 4 or more dimensions?

 Generate a NumPy array with 500 random numbers, using a normal distribution with mean = 1 and standard deviation = 0.5.
 You can use the NumPy [random normal generator](https://numpy.org/doc/stable/reference/random/generated/numpy.random.Generator.normal.html).
 Print the shape of the array: